davestewart/davestewart-content/content/blog/thoughts/mind-shifts+and+wins/index.md

 - ***Burgers***

-  In 2015 I had a burger that changed my life.

-  It was in Parisian restaurant and it was like nothing I had ever eaten; the juiciest medium-rare patty, the most perfect and imaginative toppings, the perfect brioche bun, yet the whole thing felt utterly effortless.
+  In 2015 I had a burger in a Parisian restaurant that was like nothing I had ever eaten; the juiciest medium-rare patty, the most perfect, imaginative toppings, an outstanding brioche bun, and it came together effortlessly.

-  About 3 years later the same thing happened in Spain.
-I put this all down to pure fluke, but a couple of years later, I thought "hang on, why don't I make this at home?".
-And so I did.
-It took me six months of trying, but I got there.
+  About 3 years later the same thing happened in Spain, and I thought "maybe I could recreate this?".
+Six months of experimenting with buns, beef, timings, toppings and sauces, and I *finally* managed to nail it.
+Nom, nom, nom!

-  Mwah / *nom, nom, nom*!

 - ***Cocktails***

   The last few years I've really got into cocktails; my favourites are [Negroni](https://www.liquor.com/recipes/negroni/) and [Old Fashioned](https://www.liquor.com/recipes/bourbon-old-fashioned/).

-  But here's the rub; cocktails are not actually *that* hard to make, you just need the right spirits, glasses and ice, plus a few choice ingredients.
-And with that, I got into cocktails!
-Granted my repertoire is small, but if you ever visit Chez Dave I promise to make you a delicious Mezcal Negroni garnished with a twist of fresh grapefruit 😘👌.
+  But here's the thing; cocktails are not actually *that* hard to make!
+You just need the right spirits, glasses and ice, plus a few choice ingredients.
+My hallway now boats a cute little cocktail cabinet, with an assortment of pretty bottles and tools, and the freezer has the right selection of ice, so the bar is potentially *always* open.

 ## Future